joannajjliu/mern_practice/README.md

 - Tutorial from Youtube - freeCodeCamp: "learn the MERN Stack - Full Tutorial (MongoDB, Express, React, Node.js)"
 - backend folder is usually separate from frontend folder:
     - But for simplicity, both folders will be located in the same location, for this app.

+### Running the app:
+- navigate to "backend" folder, then run the backend using "nodemon server.js"
+- navigate to root folder, then run the frontend using "yarn start"

 ### Folders:
 - backend: mongoose "models" and express HTTP "routes"
 - src: App.js and "components" folder for React front-end code

 ### Dependencies/ 3rd party packages:
 #### Backend dependencies:
 - Express: